NZ vs Norway

 From a TED talk by Michael Green:

 Analysts, reporters and big thinkers love to talk about Gross Domestic Product.
-Put simply, GDP, which tallies the value of all the goods and services produced by a country each year, has become the yardstick by which we measure a country's success.
-But there's a big, elephant-like problem with that: GDP only accounts for a country's performance, not the happiness or well-being of its citizens.
+Put simply, GDP, which tallies the value of all the goods and services produced by a country each year, has become the yardstick by which we measure a country’s success.
+But there’s a big, elephant-like problem with that: GDP only accounts for a country’s economic performance, not the happiness or well-being of its citizens.
 With GDP, if your richest 100 people get richer, your GDP rises … but most of your citizens are just as badly off as they were before.

 GDP is very important as it allows a country to do a lot of the other stuff, but it is not the only indicator that matters.

-Chart 2: A telling comparison: vs. Norway
+Chart 2: A telling comparison: New Zealand vs. Norway

 Countries can experience similar levels of social progress at vastly different levels of GDP per capita.
 New Zealand achieves a Social Progress score of 87.08, which is almost as high as Norway’s 88.36, but at a GDP per capita that is half that of Norway: $32,808 versus $62,448.